TommyDi23/Weather-App-React-Native/README.md

 4. To run React native open your terminal and run the script

+`npm start`
-`npm start, Press a to run on your simulator, or you can scan QR code in the expo app on your chosen phone`
+`Press a to run on your simulator, or you can scan QR code in the expo app on your chosen phone`

 5. To exit app